zulip/zulip/docs/development/setup-vagrant.md

 default: OSError: [Errno 26] Text file busy: 'baremetrics'
 ```

-This error is caused by a
-[bug](https://www.virtualbox.org/ticket/19004) in recent versions of
+This error is caused by a <a href="https://www.virtualbox.org/ticket/19004" target="_blank">bug</a> in recent versions of
 the VirtualBox Guest Additions for Linux on Windows hosts.
 You can
 check the running version of VirtualBox Guest Additions with this
 command: